-Radiation response a meltdown in reasonJuly 14th, 2011 in Cancer
+Radiation response a meltdown in reasonJuly 14, 2011 in Medicine & Health / Cancer

 The possibility that low doses of radiation may prevent or delay the progression of cancer is being explored by a Flinders University research team led by Professor Pam Sykes (pictured) in a move that runs counter to the widely held perception that exposure to any radiation is harmful.

 Professor Sykes, recently appointed to the Universitys Strategic Professorship in Preventive Cancer Biology in the Flinders Centre for Cancer Prevention and Control says the public panic in response to nuclear accidents such as that at Fukushima in Japan is the result of a general ignorance about radiation.

 We have to ensure that radiation is respected and we have to understand what damage radiation can cause but radiation is not the poison, the dose is, Professor Sykes said.

 We need radiation in our environment, just as we need vitamins and minerals.
 Too much is a problem, too little is a problem, she said.

 Chernobyl was obviously a disaster but there was no increase in leukaemia, solid tumours or birth defects among the 335,000 people who were evacuated and who received less than 100 milliSieverts of radiation thats five times the dose Im allowed as a radiation worker.

 There was an increase in thyroid tumours but were not sure how much that related to the fact that everyone was screened for thyroid tumours, which wouldnt normally happen.

 Its now been accepted that they should not have evacuated so many people because the biggest detriment from Chernobyl was that they were dramatically disadvantaged, both economically and socially.
 Many suffered depression thinking they were going to die of cancer.